Gene Littler was a winner on the PGA Tour from 1950s into the 1970s, including one major. He was noted as one of the "sweetest-swinging" golfers ever.

 Gene Littler Biography:

-"Gene the Machine" spent more than 20 years racking up wins on the PGA Tour, then, for good measure, won eight more times in the early years of the Senior Tour.
+"Gene the Machine" spent more than 20 years racking up wins on the PGA Tour, then, for good measure, won eight more times in the early years of the Champions Tour.

 Gene Littler was known as a man of few words, but whose few words exhibited quite a wit.
 His nickname derives from the quality and remarkable consistency of his swing.